claytantor/claytantor.github.io/_hold/2016-09-10-working-with-deeplearning4j.md

 categories: deeplearning java
 ---

 I admit it.
 I am ignorant.
-I also am not a wizard, information doesn't just get injected into my brain as if I was neo from the matrix. **I know kungfu**.
+I also am not a wizard, information doesn't just get injected into my brain as if I was neo from the matrix. **I don't know kungfu**.
 So in my mind its normal to ask dumb questions or misunderstand when coming to something new and fresh.
 Helping people be successful means being compassionate when people come to you and ask for help.
 That's where I am coming from with this post in my first impressions and issues I am seeing around using **deeplearning4j**.

-Most enterprise companies understand this and spend a ton of time, money and energy on building documentation, cookbooks and how-tos that make understanding the essentials of how a technology is used easy.
+Most enterprise companies understand this and spend a ton of time, money and energy on building documentation, cookbooks, how-tos and then nuturing a community that make understanding the essentials of how a technology is used easy.

 The commercial company behind **deeplearning4j** is [skymind](https://skymind.io/).
 It positions itself as "Deep Learning for Enterprise Level Applications", which is an important claim because enterprise is not focused on science, or mathematics, its focused on business impact.
-Business concerns are different than academic ones and as a set of technologies like this transition from primarily academic settings to commercial ones the product owner should spend time and have concern for business oriented users.
+Business concerns are different than academic ones and as a set of technologies like this technology's transition from primarily academic settings to commercial ones the product owner should spend time and have concern for business oriented users.

 This post is about my experiences in the first week of using deeplearning4j as a business oriented user, the challenges I faced and my experiences.